erfan-amini/WEC-Optimization-PTO/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.
+Please open an issue to discuss major changes before submitting a PR.

 ## 📝 Citation